mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Five months later

 The world is a completely different place, and Qantas suddenly emails me saying they fixed the bug.
+They didn't say what they did, or reply when I asked for technical details, just that it was fixed.
+I don't have a valid Booking Reference, so I can't actually check what's changed.
+I asked a friend to check (with an expired Booking Reference), and they said they didn't see a mention of "documentNumber" anymore, which sounds like the passport number is no longer there.

 It _did_ take five months though, which is why it took so long for you and I to be having this weird textual interaction right now.